-Credit Hours: 3 Prerequisite: Junior standing, minimum 2.0 GPA, reliable transportation, and approval of the internship coordinator.
+Credit Hours: 3 Prerequisite: Junior standing, minimum 2.0 GPA, Availability: On demand reliable transportation, and approval of the internship coordinator.

 Chemistry (CHM)

 CHM 105 Introductory Chemistry I

 This course is a study of the fundamental laws and theories of general inorganic chemistry.
 Topics include atomic structure, principles of chemical bonding, solutions, acids and bases, and the gas laws.